College of Science, Technology, and Health

 - SWO 375 Gender and Aging

-The program recommends that students have junior/senior status or some college experience if they are experienced professionals.
+The program recommends that students have junior or senior status or some college experience if they are experienced professionals.
 The individual courses require that all students have taken a college level writing course and at least one course in either psychology or sociology.
 Students should be prepared for a rigorous academic experience as all courses are upper level and the 7-week format is intensive.